erilor/simone/README.md

 * Datasource, The application is required to produce a CDI bean of type `javax.sql.DataSource` with qualifier `@FeedDS` to be used by the feed server.
 The Datasource must be initilized with flyway migration located on the classpath.

+* A CDI event `se.uhr.simone.extension.api.SimoneStartupEvent` must be fired when the server is started and ready.

 ## Build

 ```bash